SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Improved mood and fewer depression symptoms

-Experts say that it can take treatment with CPAP about two months to start improving depression.
+Experts say that it can take treatment with CPAP about six months to start improving depression.
 And you may see the best results for depression and OSA by treating both together.

 When to Talk to a Doctor